 Such a Character lives in that magical wondrous place where all actors go to find their characters and for the time of performance is every bit as alive as me typing this description and you reading it.
 Maybe more so.
 The difference of course is that this is only a description while in the recording process it is immediate and vital.
 The trick is to keep that vitality through the stop and go problems of recording.

 SS: Looking back, is there anything you felt you could have added to the character or something you could have done differently?

-TM: No from this perspective there’s nothing I’d do differently.
+TM: No, from this perspective, there’s nothing I’d do differently.
 Different things might be tried as we were recording and the end version was the one everybody agreed on.

 SS: In Metroid Prime Trilogy, the voice for Admiral Dane was changed slightly to remove curses.
-Can you recall other instances where dialog you have worked with has been altered for the final production or a later revision?
+Can you recall other instances where dialogue you have worked with has been altered for the final production or a later revision?

-TM: I realize that video games even more than film is a Directors medium.
-The Director will take any actors performance, edit it, cut it and in general mold it to fit his vision of the overall project.
+TM: I realize that video games, even more than film, is a Directors medium.
+The Director will take any actors performance, edit it, cut it and in general, mold it to fit his vision of the overall project.
 Not only do I not have a problem with that, I don’t see how it can be any other way.
 Should they find it not to work I expect the voice will be dropped.